Uzoamaka126/Uzoamaka126/README.md

 📫 How to reach me: through the email in my bio.

 ## Stack ⚡
-JavaScript, NodeJs, AWS, React, TypeScript, CSS, Docker & Git
+JavaScript, NodeJs, React, TypeScript, CSS, & Git